Pernosco/on-prem/README.md

 ### Opting out of seccomp and AppArmor

 We disable seccomp syscall filtering and AppArmor in our containers using Docker's `seccomp=unconfined` and `apparmor=unconfined`.
 The former is necessary because Pernosco uses somewhat exotic syscalls such as `ptrace`, `mount`, `unshare` and `userfaultfd`.
 The latter is necessary because AppArmor can interfere with operations such as mounting tmpfs in our nested sandboxes.
+Our containers are still effectively confined by Docker's namespace sandboxing.

 ## Open-source licensing commitments